 2005: B.S.
 Michigan State University, Geology Degree from Lyman Briggs School (focus geophysics)

-Grad student Jacob Woodard and I joined collaborators from Iowa State University (Neal Iverson and Anna Thompson) to collect Terrestrial LiDAR Scanner (TLS) data and structure-from-motion data from the forefield of Castlegaurd glacier in Canada.
-Along the way we sucessfully deployed a network of 6 passives seismic instruments on the surface of Saskatchewan glacier.
+Grad student Jacob Woodard and I are joining collaborators from Iowa State University (Neal Iverson, Christian Helanow and Anna Thompson) for most of August to collect structure-from-motion data from the forefield of seven glaciers in the Swiss Alps.
 This work was done as part of an NSF funded project.
 The pictures below were from the latest field season.
-Next summer this project will continue with scanning forefields in the Swiss Alps for three weeks.

 Ívar Örn Benediktsson, Sverrir A. Jónsson, Anders Schomacker, Mark D. Johnson, Ólafur Ingólfsson, Lucas Zoet, Neal R. Iverson, Johann Stötter.
 (2016), Progressive formation of modern drumlins at Múlajökull, Iceland: stratigraphic and morphological evidence, Boreas.